loopandlearn/news/docs/index.md

 * Build xDrip4iOS yourself

-    > This is the preferred and most stable option — especially if you are already building `Loop`, `Trio`, or `LoopFollow`.
+    > This is the preferred and most stable option — especially if you are already building an Open-Source Automated Insulin Delivery (OS AID) app like `Loop`, `Trio` or `iAPS`.

     > You can use your own *Apple* Developer account: